JaimeAdanCuevas/yolo_ssd_raspberry/README.md

 Purpose:

-Merges:
+- Merges:

-green

-boton
+  - `green`
+  - `boton`

-Executed after removing darkred
+- Executed after removing `darkred`

-Reduces number of classes for experimental comparison
+- Produces a reduced 5-class dataset

-This produces the final 5-class merged dataset used in training.
+This merged dataset is used for the final reported results.

+---

-3. Training Configuration
+## 3. Training Configuration

 Training script: